On This Page

 endpointA.mycompany to make the transformed username

-Profile Master: If selected, the Social Identity Provider will be the source of truth for a user's profile attributes.
-This means that next time the user signs in using the Social Identity Provider, Okta will update the user profile attributes for this user.
-If a user is assigned multiple applications with profile mastering enabled, a prioritization in Directory -> Profile Masters will decide whether this provider will be mastering the user's attributes.
-For more information about this, see Attribute Level Master
+Profile Master — If selected, the social Identity Provider is the source of truth for a user's profile attributes.
+This means that the next time the user signs in using the social Identity Provider, Okta updates the user profile attributes for this user.
+If a user is assigned multiple applications with profile mastering enabled, a prioritization in Directory > Profile Masters decides whether this provider is the profile master for the user's attributes.
+See Attribute-level mastering (opens new window).

 Group Assignments — Allows you to assign new users to one or more existing Groups.
 For example, new Facebook users could be added to a "Facebook" Group.